-Ford really stepped up to the plate and hit a home run with the 2011-2014 5.0L Coyote powered Mustangs, but fell short when they designed the transmission mount for the 6-speed MT82 manual transmission.
-This is where Whiteline steps in and offers their Transmission Mount Insert for 2011, 2012, 2013 and 2014 Mustang GTs with a Manual Transmission and all 2012-2013 Boss 302 Mustangs, as a direct replacement and performance upgrade over the stock insert bushing.
+Ford really stepped up to the plate and hit a home run with the 2011-2015 Mustangs, but fell short when they designed the transmission mount for the 6-speed MT82 manual transmission.
+This is where Whiteline steps in and offers their Transmission Mount Insert for 2011, 2012, 2013, 2014 and 2015 Mustang EcoBoost, V6, and GTs with a Manual Transmission and all 2012-2013 Boss 302 Mustangs, as a direct replacement and performance upgrade over the stock insert bushing.

 The factory transmission mount has extreme voiding that allows for excessive and dangerous transmission movement which causes misalignment of the linkage mechanism.
 When that happens the end results are in the form of missed-shifts and binding under aggressive shifting or heavy-cornering.
 Whiteline has designed this simple, yet effective insert as a direct replacement for your factory transmission mount that fills those voids and improves overall shift engagement during spirited driving, which results in more precise shifts when they count the most!